 Aircraft Insurance: What is a Combined Single Limit?

 We use the information you supply (e.g. aircraft max. take off weight) to estimate your minimum legal CSL requirement.
-The regulatory authority for your aircraft may be able to confirm the minimum insurance requirements that apply.
+However you should check the minimum cover you need by visiting the CAA Website where you simply enter your registration, click 'Search', scroll down and click 'Minimum Insurance Requirements'.

-IMPORTANT – You should consider arranging more than just the legal minimum liability cover because if you are responsible for an accident which results in damages that are greater than the cover you hold, you will be liable to pay the difference.
+IMPORTANT – When arranging your aviation insurance you should consider purchasing more than just the legal minimum liability cover because if you are responsible for an accident which results in damages that are greater than the cover you hold, you will be liable to pay the difference.